apasingh/SecureSwap2/README.md

 truffle compile
 ```

 4. Once the contract is compiled, it is ready to be deployed.
 Make sure you have a provider and a wallet - we used Infura as our provider, and hdwallet as our wallet.
 Add this information into a dotenv file, and call the information in the truffle-config.js file.
 We also need to install websockets - make sure to be in Node version 18 or this will not work when you try to deploy.
-We are also using ganache to deploy, so the port should be set to 7545 which is Ganache's default.
+We are also using Ganache to deploy, so the port should be set to whatever Ganache says -> in our case this is port 8000.

 ```
 npm install @truffle/hdwallet-provider